Japan Guides: Iwakuni Guide

 Kintai Bridge is illuminated at night, and there is a Kintai Bridge Festival held April 29th.
 People dressed in samurai costumes parade through the castle town and shoot targets reenacting ancient times.
 The Iwakuni infantry was organized by Ishida Mitsunari centuries ago.
 Today, the gunmen are volunteers demonstrating the history of Iwakuni for the townspeople and tourists.

-The big festival of the summer in Iwakuni is ukai (cormorant fishing).
+The big festival of the summer in Iwakuni is centered on ukai (cormorant fishing).
 It is held June 1st through August 31st.
 Fishermen in traditional costume tow wooden boats onto the river at night with a torch placed at the front of each boat to attract the fish - usually ayu (small trout).
 A cormorant with a rope attached to its neck is used to catch the fish.
 The bird wades in the water, and once it catches a fish, the fishermen pull the bird in and make it spit the fish out.
 This festival dates back over 370 years.

 Iwakuni town developed under the rule of Kikkawa Hiroie after the Battle of Sekigahara, on October 21, 1600 .
 (This battle, it is said, was the unofficial beginning of the Tokugawa shogunate.)
 Kikkawa Hiroie used the Nishiki River as a moat and built his castle at the top of the mountain.
 The ancient buildings and streets of this castle town are maintained to give visitors an "old Japan" experience.